 Making the case for unrestricted funds

+All in all, unrestricted funds can make a good case for themselves by providing organizations with flexibility, responsiveness, and additional income.
 When reaching out to potential donors, organizations can ask for unrestricted donations.
 To clarify, they must state this on the donation form or the gift acknowledgment.

 Subcategories Identify Funds for Specific Purpose

 In addition to funds, there are sub-categories of funds as part of your financial makeup.
 For example, board designated funds are a subcategory of unrestricted funds.

 - Endowment Fund: The original gift remains restricted either forever or for a specified time.
 However, Organizations can use earned income.